swaptacular/swpt-k8s-config/README.md

 You can run more than one Swaptacluar node type in the same Kubernetes cluster.
-You can even run multiple instances of the same node type, but then you need to make sure that the name of each node's sub-directory is unique.
-In this example, we will presume that you want to run an accounting authority node, but the difference really is only in the name of the sub-directory (`swpt-accounts`, `swpt-debtors`, or `swpt-creditors`).
+You can even run multiple instances of the same node type, but then you need to make sure that the name of each node's subdirectory is unique.
+In this example, we will presume that you want to run an accounting authority node, but the only difference in the name of the subdirectory (`swpt-accounts`, `swpt-debtors`, or `swpt-creditors`).

 **Note:** In production, you will not need the `mailhog.yaml`, `minio.yaml`, and `pebble.yaml` files in the `clusters/example/`